-Even more interesting--at least to me--is the discovery that what you and your kids believe about intelligence can hamper the learning
+Even more interesting--at least to me--is the discovery that our beliefs about intelligence can hamper the learning

 process.
-People who believe that intelligence is a fixed, unchanging trait are
+People who are convinced that intelligence is a fixed, unchanging trait are

 less likely to learn from their mistakes and less likely to succeed in school.